Ishayat17/T-and-C/README.md

 * 💡 Understand your rights
 * 📉 Evaluate risk instantly

+> Try the live demo and upload any PDF or paste a link — see what you’re really signing up for.

 ---

-#

 ## 🔍 TL;DR – What It Does

-📎 Upload a PDF, paste legal text, or link to a webpage. <br/>
+📌 Upload a PDF, paste legal text, or link to a webpage. <br/>
 🧠 GPT-4 analyzes the content with custom legal prompts. <br/>
 🚦 Clauses are highlighted with red/yellow/green tags. <br/>
 📊 Risks are categorized and scored from 0 to 100. <br/>